Niloofar-Sh/EGFR_MAPK/README.md

 The connectivity matrices for the modules are stored in :point_right: [Connectivity Matrices](https://github.com/Niloofar-Sh/EGFR_MAPK/tree/main/Connectivity%20Matrices)

 To observe the comparisons between our results and the original models and analyze the behaviour of the final composed model, go to :point_right: [Comparison](https://github.com/Niloofar-Sh/EGFR_MAPK/tree/main/Results_comparison)

+# How to run the models?

+You need to install Python and pip install BondGraphTools from: [BondGraphTools GitHub repo](https://github.com/BondGraphTools/BondGraphTools)